FedEx (NYSE:FDX) Releases Q2 2023 Earnings Guidance

 FedEx (NYSE:FDX – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.75- for the period, compared to the consensus estimate of $5.48.
 The company issued revenue guidance of $23.50 billion-$24.00 billion, compared to the consensus revenue estimate of $24.86 billion.
 FedEx also updated its Q1 2023 guidance to $3.44-$3.44 EPS.

-FedEx (NYSE:FDX – Get Rating) last announced its quarterly earnings results on Thursday, June 23rd.
-The shipping service provider reported $6.87 earnings per share for the quarter, missing analysts’ consensus estimates of $6.91 by ($0.04).
-FedEx had a net margin of 4.09% and a return on equity of 22.29%.
+FedEx (NYSE:FDX – Get Rating) last posted its earnings results on Thursday, June 23rd.
+The shipping service provider reported $6.87 EPS for the quarter, missing analysts’ consensus estimates of $6.91 by ($0.04).
 The company had revenue of $24.39 billion during the quarter, compared to the consensus estimate of $24.28 billion.
-During the same period in the previous year, the firm posted $5.01 EPS.
-Equities research analysts anticipate that FedEx will post 23.01 EPS for the current fiscal year.
+FedEx had a return on equity of 22.29% and a net margin of 4.09%.
+During the same period last year, the company posted $5.01 EPS.
+Sell-side analysts forecast that FedEx will post 17.27 EPS for the current fiscal year.

 FedEx Announces Dividend

-In other FedEx news, EVP Robert B. Carter sold 12,310 shares of the company’s stock in a transaction on Friday, July 8th.
-The shares were sold at an average price of $230.61, for a total value of $2,838,809.10.
-Following the transaction, the executive vice president now directly owns 54,916 shares in the company, valued at $12,664,178.76.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-In other FedEx news, Director Amy B. Lane bought 607 shares of FedEx stock in a transaction dated Thursday, June 30th.
-The stock was bought at an average price of $228.12 per share, with a total value of $138,468.84.
-Following the completion of the transaction, the director now owns 686 shares in the company, valued at approximately $156,490.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Robert B. Carter sold 12,310 shares of the business’s stock in a transaction dated Friday, July 8th.
-The shares were sold at an average price of $230.61, for a total transaction of $2,838,809.10.
-Following the completion of the sale, the executive vice president now directly owns 54,916 shares of the company’s stock, valued at approximately $12,664,178.76.
+In related news, Director Amy B. Lane purchased 607 shares of FedEx stock in a transaction dated Thursday, June 30th.
+The stock was purchased at an average cost of $228.12 per share, for a total transaction of $138,468.84.
+Following the completion of the purchase, the director now directly owns 686 shares of the company’s stock, valued at approximately $156,490.32.
+The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other FedEx news, Director Amy B. Lane bought 607 shares of the business’s stock in a transaction that occurred on Thursday, June 30th.
+The stock was bought at an average cost of $228.12 per share, for a total transaction of $138,468.84.
+Following the completion of the transaction, the director now owns 686 shares of the company’s stock, valued at approximately $156,490.32.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Brie Carere sold 11,235 shares of the business’s stock in a transaction that occurred on Friday, August 12th.
+The shares were sold at an average price of $228.85, for a total transaction of $2,571,129.75.
+Following the sale, the executive vice president now owns 16,366 shares of the company’s stock, valued at $3,745,359.10.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 48,810 shares of company stock worth $11,199,898 over the last ninety days.
-Insiders own 8.62% of the company’s stock.
+Insiders sold 48,810 shares of company stock worth $11,199,898 over the last three months.
+8.62% of the stock is currently owned by company insiders.

-A number of institutional investors have recently modified their holdings of the business.
-Centaurus Financial Inc. lifted its position in FedEx by 13.3% during the first quarter.
-Centaurus Financial Inc. now owns 1,775 shares of the shipping service provider’s stock worth $411,000 after purchasing an additional 209 shares during the period.
-Private Advisory Group LLC bought a new stake in FedEx during the first quarter worth about $409,000.
-Gamco Investors INC. ET AL lifted its position in FedEx by 29.5% during the first quarter.
-Gamco Investors INC. ET AL now owns 1,643 shares of the shipping service provider’s stock worth $380,000 after purchasing an additional 374 shares during the period.
-KB Financial Partners LLC lifted its position in FedEx by 13.8% during the first quarter.
-KB Financial Partners LLC now owns 1,265 shares of the shipping service provider’s stock worth $293,000 after purchasing an additional 153 shares during the period.
-Finally, Jaffetilchin Investment Partners LLC lifted its position in FedEx by 23.7% during the first quarter.
-Jaffetilchin Investment Partners LLC now owns 1,387 shares of the shipping service provider’s stock worth $289,000 after purchasing an additional 266 shares during the period.
-Institutional investors own 71.62% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+Laraway Financial Advisors Inc lifted its holdings in FedEx by 2.0% during the first quarter.
+Laraway Financial Advisors Inc now owns 2,490 shares of the shipping service provider’s stock valued at $575,000 after purchasing an additional 50 shares in the last quarter.
+RB Capital Management LLC lifted its holdings in shares of FedEx by 3.3% in the first quarter.
+RB Capital Management LLC now owns 1,951 shares of the shipping service provider’s stock worth $451,000 after buying an additional 63 shares in the last quarter.
+Kinneret Advisory LLC lifted its holdings in shares of FedEx by 2.3% in the first quarter.
+Kinneret Advisory LLC now owns 2,821 shares of the shipping service provider’s stock worth $655,000 after buying an additional 63 shares in the last quarter.
+Wimmer Associates 1 LLC lifted its holdings in shares of FedEx by 1.4% in the first quarter.
+Wimmer Associates 1 LLC now owns 4,711 shares of the shipping service provider’s stock worth $1,090,000 after buying an additional 65 shares in the last quarter.
+Finally, Wealthfront Advisers LLC lifted its holdings in shares of FedEx by 0.5% in the first quarter.
+Wealthfront Advisers LLC now owns 12,682 shares of the shipping service provider’s stock worth $2,934,000 after buying an additional 67 shares in the last quarter.
+Hedge funds and other institutional investors own 71.62% of the company’s stock.

 FedEx Corporation provides transportation, e-commerce, and business services in the United States and internationally.
 The company's FedEx Express segment offers express transportation, small-package ground delivery, and freight transportation services; time-critical transportation services; and cross-border enablement, technology, and e-commerce transportation solutions.